kean/Nuke/README.md

 preheater.stopPreheating(with: urls)
 ```

-There are trade-offs, prefetching takes up users's data and puts an extra pressure on CPU and memory.
+Keep in mind, that prefetching takes up users' data and puts extra pressure on CPU and memory.
 To reduce the CPU and memory usage you have an option to choose only the disk cache as a prefetching destination:

 ```swift
 // The preheater with `.diskCache` destination will skip image data decoding